 Rakuten now lets you convert your shopping rewards into Bilt Points instead of cash.

-That means the shoes, birthday gifts, and Target runs you’re already spending on can quietly turn into vacations.
+This matters because BILT points are notoriously difficult to earn, and transfer to virtually every high value transfer partner that EVERYONE wants points for.
 It still blows my mind that spending money can actually get me on vacation.
 For years I thought the only way to do it was to save.

-Rakuten also converts to American Express Membership rewards points!
+Rakuten also converts to American Express Membership rewards points– which are especially valuable during transfer bonuses.

 How I Find the Best Rakuten Deals (Without Adding Another Task to My Life)